kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

    - **Consumable** (`DRAConsumableCapacity` feature gate): a device with `allowMultipleAllocations=true` may serve many claims simultaneously.
-Counting each claim against `allocatedDevices` drives `availableDevices` to 0 on pools that still have free capacity (the `max(0, …)` floor in the controller hides the overcount as "0 available" rather than as a negative number).
+Counting each claim against `allocatedDevices` drove `availableDevices` to 0 on pools that still had free capacity (the `max(0, …)` floor in the controller hid the overcount as "0 available" rather than as a negative number).

-   Alpha 1.37 adds an optional `partitionSummary` sub-object (a typed "devices-by-partition-type" view that nets out shared counter consumption) and a `shareableSummary` aggregate to each `PoolStatus`, caps the per-device contribution to `allocatedDevices` at 1, and skips AdminAccess allocations in all accounting. `partitionSummary` is emitted when the driver declares a per-pool grouping attribute on the slice (`ResourceSlice.Spec.PartitionTypeAttribute`, new in 1.37); pools without that declaration fall back to a raw `counterSets` dump.
+   Alpha 1.37 added an optional `partitionSummary` list (a typed "devices-by-partition-type" view that nets out shared counter consumption) and a `shareableSummary` aggregate to each `PoolStatus`, capped the per-device contribution to `allocatedDevices` at 1, and skipped AdminAccess allocations in all accounting. `partitionSummary` is emitted when a grouping attribute can be resolved for the pool — either because the driver declared `ResourceSlice.Spec.PartitionTypeAttribute` on a slice, or because the request named `spec.defaultPartitionTypeAttribute`.
+A pool for which neither source names an attribute reports no `partitionSummary` at all.
 See
    [Partitionable & Consumable Device Accounting](#partitionable--consumable-device-accounting)
    under Controller Implementation.

-7. **Incomplete pools**: When a pool's observed ResourceSlice count is less than `ResourceSliceCount` declared by the driver, the pool is reported with `validationError` set and device-count fields left unset.
-The controller requeues the request (up to 5 attempts) to give drivers time to publish remaining slices.
+7. **Incomplete pools**: When a pool's observed ResourceSlice count is less than `ResourceSliceCount` declared by the driver, the pool is considered incomplete and the controller requeues the request (up to 5 attempts) to give drivers time to publish remaining slices.
+The status is **not** written while any pool is incomplete.
+A request therefore either completes once every pool is whole — in which case no `PoolIncomplete:` marker survives into the result — or exhausts its retries and is left with `status` unset until the 24-hour pending TTL deletes it.
+Either way the incomplete state is never visible to a reader.
+Reaching a terminal state in this case is a Beta item; see [Beta](#beta) under Graduation Criteria.

 8. **Generation handling**: ResourceSlices with older pool generations are ignored during computation (not counted as errors).
 Drivers are expected